 The popular Highlands neighborhood brings the best of urban and rural.
 Amid quiet, tree-lined neighborhoods, parks and trails you’ll discover global eateries, classic bars and pubs, and shops that celebrate the neighborhood’s vibrant diversity.
-If your gift list screams distinct, make the Highlands your holiday-shopping stop.
+If you’re seeking distinct, make your way to the Highlands.

 And while you’re there, pay homage to one of rock’s biggest stars.
 Highlands is the site of the Jimi Hendrix Memorial, a powerful and moving monument where fans can riff or wax nostalgic over one of the most sensational musicians of the 20th century.

-Serve up something sweet and sophisticated this holiday season.
-Crème de la Crème is one of the premier wedding cake and specialty bakers in the Puget Sound Region.
-Opt for a custom-designed yule log cake, Parisian macarons or other classic or specialty confection.
-Pro tip: holiday season is busy at the bakery.
-Orders are required a week in advance.
+Serve up something sweet and sophisticated for your next special occasion.
+Crème de la Crème is one of the premier wedding cake and specialty bakers in the Puget Sound region.
+Opt for a custom-designed cake, Parisian macarons or other classic or specialty confection.

 You can’t go wrong with a winning recipe of great food, classic cocktails, craft beer and Northwest wines.
-And with its inviting exposed-brick walls and warm vibe, this neighborhood pub is sure to make the season brighter for anyone on your gift list.
+And with its inviting exposed-brick walls and warm vibe, this neighborhood pub is sure to make the season brighter your mood every time you visit.